nichoth/try-logux/docs/EXAMPLE.md

 [Read about `load`](https://logux.org/guide/architecture/practice/#subscriptions)

 The `load` function is used to send initial data to the client.
+You need to send JSON with the right `type` and shape for the action.

+This function will run once when the client initially subscribes to the channel.

 ### resend

 > After sending initial state, the server needs to know what actions are
 > relevant to this channel.

+> `server.type()` is a setting for each action

-Use the `resend` callback in the `server.type` method to set this.
+Use the `resend` callback in the `server.type` method to set the channels that need to know about this action.

 ```js
 // __this means__